jdaif/slate/source/index.html.md

 <aside class="notice">
 It is important to keep your password secure!
-Please place your password in a separate file that you can always reference when initiating your session; Do not expose your password in every script
+Please place your password in a separate file that you can always reference when initiating your session; Do not expose your password in every script.
 </aside>

 # Authentication